This post may contain affiliate links. Please read our disclosure policy.

 How to scale this recipe up or down

-To increase the yield of this recipe, the pressure cooker cooking time and temperature stays the same for any size cooker.
-To decrease Instant Pot brown rice from 2 cups to 1 cup, you’ll need to use a 3 or 6 quart cooker because the 8 or 10 quart need at least 2 cups water to properly come to pressure.
+To increase the yield of this recipe, the pressure cooker cooking time and temperature stay the same for any size cooker.
+To reduce Instant Pot brown rice from 2 cups to 1 cup, you’ll need a 3- or 6-quart cooker, since 8- or 10-quart cookers require at least 2 cups of water to reach pressure.

-When cooking brown rice in the Instant Pot, you can use a classic, long grain brown rice, which is what you see in my photos.
-This pressure cooker recipe is also intended for basmati brown rice and jasmine brown rice with no change to the recipe instructions.
+When cooking brown rice in the Instant Pot, you can use classic long-grain brown rice, as shown in my photos.
+This pressure cooker recipe is also intended for basmati and jasmine brown rice, with no changes to the recipe instructions.

 Rinsing brown rice helps remove dust and grit.
-It also washes away excess starch which prevents the grains sticking together – this promotes fluffiness, which is important when cooking rice.
+It also washes away excess starch, which prevents the grains from sticking together – this promotes fluffiness, which is important when cooking rice.

 Yes!
 Allow the rice to cool completely and package into a freezer-safe, airtight container.
-Freeze up to 3 months, or longer if vacuum sealed.
-To thaw, transfer to the refrigerator for an overnight stay, then heat and serve.
+Freeze for up to 3 months, or longer if vacuum-sealed.
+To thaw, transfer to the refrigerator overnight, then heat and serve.

 Instant Pot Brown Rice Recipe